 We want to pray for you!
 Please share your requests with our prayer team, church leadership, or Grace family.
-Email your prayer requests to Members of our prayer team will receive and pray for your requests.
-We will share requests with our Grace family through our Wednesday church email. *You may request for prayer requests to remain confidential.
-If you do not currently receive these weekly email updates, click here to Join Now
+Members of our prayer team will receive and pray for your requests.
+Email your prayer requests to

 The Prayer team meets every Sunday between services in room 130.
 Anyone wishing to participate can attend.To learn more about the prayer team contact Dave Bokmiller:

 A Memorial Service Team has been established at Grace to perform the duties involved in conducting a memorial service at the church such as set up, greeting, clean up, etc. To learn more about the memorial service team contact Dave Bokmiller: